-- Love venue (witness)—mission and outreach—identifying a target community, building relationships, missional events.
+- Love Avenue (witness)—mission and outreach—identifying a target community, building relationships, missional events.

-- Hope venue (worship)—the Sunday worship service—intentional preparation, inclusive gathering, inspirational worship.
+- Hope Avenue (worship)—the Sunday worship service—intentional preparation, inclusive gathering, inspirational worship.

-- Faith venue (discipleship)—discipling people in the faith—small groups, discipleship classes, Bible studies, missionary activities and events.
+- Faith Avenue (discipleship)—discipling people in the faith—small groups, discipleship classes, Bible studies, missionary activities and events.

 The pastor works with and encourages the team leaders to stay true to the congregation’s core values, vision and mission.
 Providing this sort of eyes-on (vs. hands-on) oversight frees the ministry leaders and their teams to creatively use their gifts and talents in serving the church.

 The infographic above shows how team-based, pastor-led leadership functions in a healthy church.
-Note the connections between the lead pastor and the three venues, and also among the venues themselves.
+Note the connections between the lead pastor and the three avenues, and also among the avenues themselves.
 Note the calendar in the background—it’s a reminder that it takes time to build healthy ministry teams.
 Note also the piggy bank—it’s a reminder that team-building must be a priority in the congregation’s budget.

 In the team-based, pastor-led model of congregational leadership, the primary role of the lead pastor is to Engage, Equip, Empower and Encourage.
 We’ll discuss these roles in detail in the February Equipper.
 In the meantime, click here to listen to a GC podcast about team-based leadership with GCI Superintendent of North America Michael Rasmussen.